rizac/dasegen/README.md

-This package can be downloaded and modified for generating datasets of processed time histories (accelerometers).
+A package containing scripts for the generation of harmonized time histories (accelerometers) datasets from heterogeneous sources

 # Installation